pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 .lcomm ARRAY, 30000
 ```

-`.bss` is similar to `.data` in the sense that we define data items below it, but the main difference is we don't initalize the data items, we just declare their size, and they are automatically zero initialized for us. `.lcomm ARRAY, 30000` means, _"Make symbol `ARRAY` point to a zero-initialized array of 30k bytes"_.
+`.bss` is similar to `.data` in the sense that we define data items below it, but the main difference is we don't initialize the data items, we just declare their size, and they are automatically zero initialized for us. `.lcomm ARRAY, 30000` means, _"Make symbol `ARRAY` point to a zero-initialized array of 30k bytes."_

 One last tiny decision we have to make is which register we'll be using to store our array pointer.
-There's a lot to choose from, but lets go with `r12` because it's a general-purpose callee-saved register which means if we make any function or system calls we're guaranteed those calls won't overwrite `r12`.
+There's a lot to choose from, but let's go with `r12` because it's a general-purpose callee-saved register which means if we make any function or system calls we're guaranteed those calls won't overwrite `r12`.

 Now that we have that out of the way we can generate the header and footer boilerplate for any compiled brainfuck program: